BlenderCN-Org/learning/ELO-FACEMASH/readme.md

 Here is a still image from the movie of the algorithm on the blackboard: https://i.pinimg.com/originals/fc/ff/a0/fcffa093c3ba1dd02ebda0e5a83388c1.png

 Note:  I did NOT write/invent the ELO rating formula/algorithm.
 I am just studying and applying it since it's been used in software numerous times.
-Also, this isn't a production-ready scalable website, but that probably goes without saying.
+Also, this isn't a production-ready scalable website, but this all probably goes without saying.

 <hr>